-Find out about and join our three diversity network groups: Disabled Members; Black and Minority Ethnic (BME); and Lesbian, Gay, Bisexual and Transgender+ (LGBT+).
+Find out about and join our three diversity network groups: Disabled Members; Black and Minority Ethnic (BAME); and Lesbian, Gay, Bisexual and Transgender+ (LGBT+).

 The three diversity networks are open to all CSP members, including students and associates, and membership is confidential.
 The network groups meet at least twice a year, including holding joint sessions on issues of common interest.
 The CSP pays expenses for members to attend.